superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 The improvement is remarkable!
 All our results are about Qdrant and vector DBs.

-Now, let's look at the UMAP visualization:
+Let's see how this looks in the UMAP visualization:

 ![Visualization Query Qdrant](../assets/use_cases/social_media_retrieval/query_qdrant_visualization_rerank_1.png)

 While the returned posts aren't very close to the query, they are **a lot closer to the query compared to when we weren't reranking the retrieved posts**.

-Now let's examine our use case results **when we use an entire post as a query** (the example given in section `2.
+Now, let's examine our use case results **when we use an entire post as a query** (the example given in section `2.
 Data` above) ↓

 :::::tabs
 ::::tab{title="Result 1"}